 Kimball said the district can have growers pay costs for installing and removing the equipment if it’s used less than three years.
 After that period of time, it’s considered permanent and the customer is reimbursed, he said.

-The board’s attorney, Joy Warren, noted that no public notice had been given regarding such a decision as required by state open meeting laws, so the board informally gave staff direction rather than taking a vote.• Voted 5-0 to continue cloud seeding for the next three winters, in partnership with the TID.
-The Turlock district will pay $204,500; the MID, which irrigates fewer acres, pays 31.5 percent.
+The board’s attorney, Joy Warren, noted that no public notice had been given regarding such a decision as required by state open meeting laws, so the board informally gave staff direction rather than taking a vote.

 The districts have paid forecasters and pilots to disperse silver iodide in storm clouds since 1990.
 The practice doesn’t make it rain or snow, but such weather becomes wetter with cloud seeding, the district says.
 Although effectiveness is questioned by some experts, cloud seeding boosted runoff from 2 percent to 7 percent in years past for the MID and the TID, a report says.
 Selling more electricity created when the extra water powers turbines “more than covers the annual cost,” the document says.